vaishnavig12/CodeTech-Task2-Predictive-Analysis/README.md

-# CODETECH Internship – Task 2: Predictive Analysis Using Machine Learning
+# CodTech Internship – Task 2: Predictive Analysis Using Machine Learning

 ## 📌 Objective
-To build a machine learning model to predict outcomes based on a dataset, demonstrating feature selection, model training, and evaluation.
+Build a machine learning model to predict outcomes based on a dataset, including feature selection, model training, and evaluation.

 ## 📊 Dataset
 Spotify Analysis Dataset
+(Used for predictive modeling of music popularity)

 ## 🛠️ Technologies Used
 - Python